laher/goxc/README.md

  * You can skip tasks with '-tasks-='.
 Skip the 'package' stage with `goxc -tasks-=package`
  * For a list of tasks and 'task aliases', run `goxc -h tasks`

-### Available tasks

- * toolchain       Build toolchain.
-Make sure to run this each time you update go source.
- * clean-destination  Delete the output directory for this version of the artifact.
- * go-clean        runs `go clean`.
- * go-fmt          runs `go fmt ./...`.
- * go-test         runs `go test ./...`. (directory is configurable).
- * go-vet          runs `go vet ./...`.
- * go-install      runs `go install`. installs a version consistent with goxc-built binaries.
- * xc              Cross compile.
-Builds executables for other platforms.
- * codesign        sign code for Mac.
-Only Mac hosts are supported for this task.
- * copy-resources  Copies resources to the 'downloads' area.
- * archive         Create a compressed archive.
-Currently 'zip' format is used for all platforms except Linux (tar.gz)
- * pkg-build       Build a binary package.
-Currently only supports .deb format for Debian/Ubuntu
- * rmbin           delete binary.
-Normally runs after 'archive' task to reduce size of output directory.
- * downloads-page  Generate a downloads page.
-Currently only supports Markdown format.

-### Task aliases

-Task aliases are a name given to a sequence of tasks.
-You can specify tasks or aliases interchangeably.
-Specify aliases wherever possible.

- * all             [toolchain go-fmt go-vet go-test go-install xc codesign copy-resources archive pkg-build rmbin downloads-page]
- * package         [archive pkg-build rmbin downloads-page]
- * default         [go-vet go-test go-install xc codesign copy-resources archive pkg-build rmbin downloads-page]
- * validate        [go-vet go-test]
- * compile         [go-install xc codesign copy-resources]
- * clean           [go-clean clean-destination]

-### NEW TASK in 0.5.3

-There's a new task, 'pkg-build', to generate .debs (Debian/Ubuntu installers).

-As of 0.5.5, this is now included in the default workflow.

-Options are currently limited.
-For now, please check [goxc's own config file](https://github.com/laher/goxc/blob/master/.goxc.json) for config parameters.

-Alternatively, run your normal tasks excluding 'rmbin', then call pkg-build individually.

-	goxc -tasks-=rmbin
-	goxc -tasks=pkg-build

 Outcome
 -------